How to Forecast your Site’s Organic Traffic

 alt text

-Since we had access to both top-down and bottom-up datasets (thanks to Supermetrics, the Google Sheets Add-on), we decided to combine the two.
+Since we had access to both top-down and bottom-up datasets, we decided to combine the two.

 But in your own forecasting work your methodology choice may be confined by what data you can access.